Homestuck126/sdk_doc_edited/README.md

 ### Verification Server

-- Provide users who are not intergrating [Verification Program](https://github.com/itrustmachines/spo-verification-program) with a public online Verification Server, which includes Blockchain Verification, single File Verification, and Attester wallet Address.
+- Provide users who are not intergrating [Verification Program](https://github.com/itrustmachines/spo-verification-program) with a public online Verification Server, which includes Blockchain Verification, single File Verification, and multiple file verification.
 - Verification Server URL : https://verification.itrustmachines.com/

 - If developers would like to use original file verification function in the public [Verification Server](https://verification.itrustmachines.com/) provided by ITM, CMD must contain `fileName` and `fileHash` fields.